Secondary Billing in AlohaABA

 Step 1: Turning On Auto Transfer in Settings

-2. Under the "Billing Settings", enable the "Auto Transfer to Secondary" option to activate automatic transfer functionality.
+2. Under the "Billing Settings", toggle on "Auto Transfer to Secondary"

-1. This means that when ERAs that have come back automatically from Office Ally are posted, the system will automatically transfer balances from primary to secondary.
+1. When ERAs are auto-posted, the system will automatically transfer balances from primary to secondary.

-2. If you do not have this selected but still wish to bill to secondary, you will need to manually transfer your balance from primary to secondary upon manual payment posting.
+2. Not toggling this on will require manually transferring the balance from primary to secondary upon manual payment posting.

 Part 2: Transferring Claims from Primary to Secondary